joel-epstein/rc-gitops-examples4/README.md

 ### Creating a project scaffold

-`greymatter init` also supports creating an empty project.
-This includes an edge node, a globals file, a greymatter.io sync manifest, and a prefetched greymattter.io v1.8 dependencies.
+`greymatter init` can be used to create a tenant project.
+The command will scaffold out the directory structure, download the GSL CUE library, generate an edge node manifest and configuration, a globals file, and a greymatter sync manifest.

 Try running the following:
 ```
 greymatter init --dir project myproject
 ```

+It is important to note that a project should correspond to the namespace of the services contained within the project.
+When selecting the name of the project, it should match the namespace.
+However, the project folder itself, does not matter.

 ## Project Layout